On this page:

 Q: Does NIOSH plan on testing the respirators from firms that were removed from Appendix A but did not have NIOSH testing, and if so, when will the results be posted?

-A: As explained in the reissued Letter of Authorization, manufacturers who had respirators that are no longer authorized have up to 45 days to have their respirators tested by NIOSH per the revised third criterion.
-These final test results will be posted on the NIOSH website.
+A: As explained in the reissued May 7, 2020, Letter of Authorization, manufacturers who had respirators that are no longer authorized have up to 45 days to have their respirators tested by NIOSH per the revised third criterion.
+Per the EUA, manufacturers should not send their respirators directly to NIOSH for testing.
+The FDA will sample respirators from already imported lots of respirators or once they arrive at a US port of entry.
+These final test results will be posted on the NIOSH website, Respirator Assessments to Support the COVID-19 Response.

 Q: In procuring respirators manufactured in China, I believe I have identified potential fraudulent/counterfeit product.
 Who should I report this to?